Difficulty of Project

 - Masking tape

-- How high does a ball bounce?
+- How does bacteria grow?

 - Gather the necessary materials.